rbaumgar/monitor-demo-app/Enabling-monitoring-and-scaling-of-your-own-services.md

 $ for i in {1..1000}; do curl $URL/hello; sleep 10; done
 ```

-Example: If you want to see the number of requests per second (rated in 2 minutes) on the sample service, you can use following query
+Example: If you want to see the number of requests per second (rated in 2 minutes) on the sample service, you can use the following query

 > sum(rate(application_org_example_rbaumgar_GreetingResource_greetings_total{namespace="monitor-demo"}[2m]))